IcedLuau/aerotoria/README.md

 # Aerotoria!!!
 A combo of userscript and userstyle that replaces a chunk of Polytoria with Windows 7.
 You could also replace 7 with XP or 95.

+# Installation
+First, you need Stylus and Tampermonkey (or ViolentMonkey?).
+Click on this [userstyle](https://github.com/IcedLuau/aerotoria/raw/refs/heads/main/aero.user.css) and install it.

 # Current Pages

 ### Games (Incomplete)